Types of nonverbal communication

 Facing someone shows interest while facing away shows disinterest.
 Posture tells the attentiveness, focus level, and interest level in someone or something.

 Not only hands, but the whole body gives gestures.
 You don’t always do it intentionally though, unless you intend to, sometimes.
 Features are often intentional but the subtle signals of your body aren’t always.

-The way how you fidget, rub or touch your neck, nose, mouth, hands or even other parts of the body reveals the inner situation.
-Movement of your feet might indicate the person you’re interested in.
+The way how you fidget, rub or touch your neck, nose, mouth, hands, or even other parts of the body reveals the inner situation.
+The movement of your feet might indicate the person you’re interested in.
 The person you look at while you smile or laugh might reveal the person you’re fond of most.